 California mom's estranged boyfriend arrested in Mexico after her body was dumped near border

-The estranged live-in boyfriend of a California mother of four who was found dead near the U.S.-Mexico border has been arrested on suspicion of her murder, according to multiple reports.
+The estranged live-in boyfriend of a California mother of four who was found dead near the U.S.-Mexico border has been arrested on suspicion of her murder, Fox 26 Fresno and others reported.

 Adel Hussein, 44, was captured in a motel in Mexicali, Mexico, the Tulare County Sheriff’s Office announced per The Fresno Bee.